hemanthpruthvi/PyAstroPol/README.md

 4. Format the material file using provided function i.e., `formatMaterialFile(MaterialName)` (without file exyensions).

 [./Examples/](https://github.com/hemanthpruthvi/PyAstroPol/tree/master/Examples)
 It contains reveral examples files to demonstrate the applications of the package.
-They are provided in the form of `iPython` notebook and it is a good way to quick-start using the package.
+They are provided in the form of `iPython` notebook and it is a good way to quick-start using the package. __They also function as the test cases__.

 [./Docs/](https://github.com/hemanthpruthvi/PyAstroPol/tree/master/Docs)
 It contains documentation related codes and files.